 Patagonia packing list: the basics

 The most important item of travel gear you will ever buy is your backpack.
 You will pretty much carry your life in it while you’re on the road.
+For a complete guide to the best travel backpacks and our picks of the best products, give this article a read.

 When trekking in Patagonia it is more crucial than ever to have a great backpack.
 For multi-day trails you need optimal packing space, and even for day treks it’s vital that weight is well distributed and kept to a minimum.